 Our financial literacy educational platform makes learning fun

-with our engaging games, activities and integrated curriculum.
+with our engaging games, activities and integrated lessons.

-The PersonalFinanceLab Curriculum was designed to align to the Jump$tart Coalition for Personal Financial Literacy.
+The PersonalFinanceLab Learning Library was designed to align to the Jump$tart Coalition for Personal Financial Literacy.
 We also align to the Council for Economic Education, the National Business Educators Association (NBEA), as well as most state standards.

 Our Financial Literacy lessons are grouped into 5 units that were designed to follow State and National standards.
 We include unit introductions and assessments to help students pace through the material and allow them to review how well they understood the material.

 The lessons include self-grading quizzes, challenge questions, and videos, while the interactive calculators provide exercises for students to complete.
 Both the Budget Game and Stock Game allow students to bring all these personal finance concepts to life!

 Our Learning Library contains more lessons than what is listed here.
 To see our full list of learning materials, click the link below to register for the Teacher Test Drive.View Lessons in Teacher Test Drive

 The Investing101 Certification course is a ten-chapter beginner course that goes into more detail about how the stock market works, how to build a portfolio, fundamental and technical analysis and more.
 You can assign individual chapters or the whole course.
 At the end of your class, if students completed all the vocabulary and chapter exams they earn a completion certificate!

 The best part is the course includes reminders for students to place trades based on what was covered in the lesson.
 That way they get the experience while learning the core concepts.

 We also offer lessons on economics, business, accounting, math, and marketing to allow teachers to expand their students’ awareness of business and economic concepts.